<Click here to place your order for the Guide to Johannesburg or to download a trial chapter>

 It turns out Barbara and I share many of the same expat experiences, even have kids in the same class, and have similar ideas about improving future expats’ experiences by gathering information about living in South Africa.
 “When we first came here, there was no place to go for this type of information, so I decided to do something about it” says Barbara.
 Exactly my thoughts.
 And the type of information you DID find on the myriad expat forum websites out there was absolutely gloomy and depressing.
 If it was only for them, we would never have come to this beautiful and exciting country.
 What a loss that would have been.

-things you’ll want to know about: housing, schools, healthcare, safety, visas, and buying a car, just to name a few.
+Having read my advance copy of the Guide to Johannesburg, I can highly recommend it to you, whether you’re a newly-arrived expat or still in the early planning stages in your home country.
+If you’re planning your move, there are so many things you’ll want to know about: housing, schools, healthcare, safety, visas, and buying a car, just to name a few.
 If you’re already here, you’ll be trying to set up your traffic register number, bank account, phone line, internet, or employment contract for your domestic help, all while figuring out where for crying out loud to find chili powder, applesauce, a new toaster, converter plugs for those pesky outlets, and a new shoe rack because South African houses have no coat closets or anything of the sort near the front door.
 Oh, and you’re probably already searching for a handyman and an electrician to fix things that have stopped working.

 I found the very detailed moving checklist particularly useful, allowing you to check off your move-related items with references to the specific chapters containing more information about each of them.
 The explanation of visa issues is also very valuable – as you might remember, we are currently renewing our visa and still don’t know much more about the process than on the day we arrived – shedding light on the morass of terms like work visa, work permit, temporary residence, etc, and how you go about applying for any one of them.